 In this post, I’m giving you 11 of the BEST organization tips that will help ease your entire application process!
 At the end, I give away my absolute #1 recommendation on grad school application organization.
 Enjoy!

-11. Make a Folder Specifically for all Your Grad School Items
+11. Make a Folder Specifically for Grad School Applications

 10. SAVE This Folder to More Than Just Your Desktop!